 This Double Chocolate Zucchini Bread is very rich & while it is a chocolate lover’s dream come true it is also known as “death by chocolate zucchini bread!”
 You’ve been deliciously warned!

 I made 2 loaves, using this Zucchini Bread recipe as the base, & then proceeded to have everyone on both sides of our family try the bread.
-Whose name, by the way, confessed everyone because by the looks of it they had thought I had brought cake.
+Whose name, by the way, confused everyone because by the looks of it they had thought I brought cake.

 My sister (in-law) Kelly LOVED it & called it a chocolate lover’s dream come true.
 My father (in-law), who also enjoyed it (although not to the same degree as Kelly), dubbed it Death by Chocolate Zucchini Bread.
 And while I toyed with the idea of calling it Death by Chocolate Zucchini Bread I decided that I didn’t want people to think they might actually die by eating it, or that I was being overly dramatic in my titles.

 But seriously, this Double Chocolate Zucchini Bread is very chocolatey!

 After getting feedback from 20+ people I decided to cut back just a smidgen on the chocolate chips.
 But don’t worry you aren’t being gipped on chocolate, your tastebuds will be well entertained by this cake-like Chocolate Zucchini Bread.

 Although his Double Chocolate Zucchini Bread has all of the appearances of cake, it technically is bread.
 And since normal Zucchini Bread is often enjoyed for breakfast & brunch I don’t see why this too can’t be deliciously devoured in the morning too!